makerdao/dss-charter/README.md

 - `Peace`: minimal collateralization ratio (for vaults in unpermissioned ilks).
 - `peace`: per user minimal collateralization ratio (for vaults in permissioned ilks).
 - `uline` : per user debt ceiling for a specific ilk (for permissioned ilks).

+### Proxy Actions

+This repository also includes proxy action functions, located in the DssProxyActionsCharter and DssProxyActionsEndCharter contracts.
+They are to be used via ds-proxy, similarly to [dss-proxy-actions](https://github.com/makerdao/dss-proxy-actions).
+As opposed to the original actions, these functions interact with the CharterManager and are not based on dss-cdp-manager as a CDP registry.